 ACE: OGE developed ACE for new and aspiring ethics officials to be able to support all aspects of an executive branch ethics program.
-Over four months, the virtual program provided a comprehensive introduction to all aspects of the ethics program, including program administration and leadership, advice and counsel, financial disclosure, and education and communication.
-OGE saw a high level of interest in the program, as demonstrated by the number of applications OGE received-63 from 55 agencies-to attend ACE.
-In fiscal year 2023, 29 ethics officials from 24 agencies successfully completed this intensive program and were awarded certificates.
+Over four months, the virtual program provided a comprehensive introduction to all aspects of the ethics program, including program administration and leadership, advice and counsel, financial disclosure, education, and communication.
+OGE saw a high level of interest in the program as demonstrated by the number of applications-52 from 31 agencies-OGE received to attend ACE.
+In fiscal year 2024, OGE awarded certificates to the 30 ethics officials from 28 agencies who were selected to attend ACE.

 Skill Builders: OGE developed Skill Builders for ethics officials and others who support the ethics program to build their skills in a particular program area or add to their ethics competencies.
-In fiscal year 2023, OGE offered two Skill Builders attended by 154 participants on topics such as confidential financial disclosure.
-After participating in the program, 100 percent of ethics officials said they were better able to do their job.
+In fiscal year 2024, OGE offered four Skill Builders attended by 179 participants on topics such as confidential financial disclosure and gifts from outside sources.
+After participating in the program, 84 percent of ethics officials said they were better able to do their job.

-Milestone: OGE met its milestone to deliver one Skill Builder and one Accelerated Certification in Ethics.
+Milestone: OGE met its milestone to deliver Skill Builders and the Accelerated Certification in Ethics.

 Annual PEP Certificate: OGE designed the annual PEP certificate for ethics officials who are performing some or all functions of an ethics program at full competency and who wish to maintain their skills and stay current with policy changes and developing practices in the ethics profession.
 By offering an annual certificate, OGE signals an expectation of ongoing professional development by ethics officials.
 Participation enables ethics officials to demonstrate their commitment to the practice of ethics.
-In fiscal vear 2023, OGE held a variety of PEP offerings with topics including the use of social media, letters of recommendation, and navigating OGE's website.
-In fiscal year 2023, OGE issued 232 certificates to ethics officials from 45 agencies.
+In fiscal year 2024, OGE held a variety of PEP offerings.
+In fiscal year 2024, OGE issued 118 certificates to ethics officials from 31 agencies.